atreyasha/spp-explainability/docs/develop.md

 ### Current

-1. Dedicated explainability
+1. Tasks pre-writing

+    **DEADLINE:** *\<2021-02-21 Sun\>*

     1. Cross-model comparisons

-        1. Comparisons

-            1.  work on code that uses local explainability features of both the neural and regex to generate outputs and explanations

-            2.  make aggregate statistics such as euclidean distance over differences in activations, see more below

-            3.  log the rest of the activations to compare more later on

-        2. Metrics

-            1.  compare confusion matrices between oracle and mimic

-            2.  compute euclidean distances over raw softmax predictions

-        3. Visualization

-            1.  output a well-structured file which can be easily visualized with anoter module

-            2.  visualize examples where regex and neural model align and misalign
+        1.  compare neural and regex model as two model inputs in total, create output with all exhaustive numbers required for later -\> output model (softmax) scores, along with explanatory text/regex

+        2.  use it to optimize compression techniques and other regex OOP generalization tricks

-    2. Regular expression compression
+    2. Simplification and compression

         1. Improve the baseline compression method with nearest neighbours

-            1. EITHER needs more features from simplification such as nearest neighbours OR generate them with access to the model again
+            1. EITHER needs more features from simplification such as nearest neighbours OR generate them with access to the model again -\> use comparison scripts to determine which improvements are necessary

+            2.  add back `k_best` to argument parser in case it is needed

-            2.  handle unknown tokens on new data for mimic model -\> perhaps look for best possible match given context
+            3.  handle **UNK** tokens on new data for mimic model -\> perhaps look for best possible match given context

-            3.  add back `k_best` to argument parser in case it is needed

         2. Explore improving/creating new compression methods